Instant Pot Pork Butt (Pulled Pork)

 Serving Suggestions

 Instant Pot pork butt goes really well with traditional picnic-style side dishes.
-Some of my favorites are broccoli & bacon salad and purple cabbage slaw.
-You can also serve this juicy and tender pork with simple sides like sweet potatoes or french fries
+One of my favorites is broccoli salad.
+Or, you can use it to make pork lettuce wraps!

 If you are serving the Instant Pot pulled pork as sandwiches, you can add pickles, extra barbecue sauce, and/or mustard.
-They're also fantastic with a topping of quick-pickled red onions or broccoli ranch slaw.
+They're also fantastic with a topping of purple cabbage slaw.

 Shredded pork is also great with potato salad, cornbread, rolls, and corn on the cob!